oesteban/ohbm19/presentation.md

 ]

 .pull-right[

+.distribute[
+fMRIPrep generates one participant-wide report after execution, providing .blue[visual support to look inside the box].

+.large[Reports are a crucial element to ensure transparency.]

-Check out poster W633 by J. Wright!
+.blue[Check out poster W633 by J. Wright!]
+]
 ]